rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 );
 ```

-If we think about it, both, the button click, and the interval are trigger for the same side-effect.
+If we think about it, both the button click and interval are triggers for the same side effect.
-Furthermore, their emitted value is irrelevant for the side-effect and only serves as a trigger to execute it.
+Besides, their emitted value is irrelevant for the side effect and only serves as a trigger for its execution.

-This means we could simply merge their outputs together.
+This means we can simply merge their outputs together.

 ```typescript
 refreshListSideEffect$ = merge(